-Then, make the crust, and press it gently into a springform pan or push pan.
+To make the crust, mix the graham cracker crumbs with sugar and butter.
+Then, press it gently into a springform pan or push pan.
 Next, pop it into the freezer while you make the filling.

-You can use any springform pan or push pan as long as it fits in your pressure cooker.
-I use a 7-inch push pan in my 6-quart IP, but you can fit an 8-inch pan in your 8 quart.
+What's the best pan for cheesecake?
+You can use any spring form pan or push pan as long as it fits in your pressure cooker.
+I use a 7-inch cheesecake pan in my 6-quart IP, but you can fit an 8-inch pan in your 8 quart.

 Beat the softened cream cheese with an electric mixer until it's creamy.
 Add the sugar and mix until it's nice and smooth.
 Then, mix in the vanilla extract.